GuzmanOlivera/Backend-II-PFOliveraFervenzaAlvaroGuzman/README.md

 # SurtidoCompleto

 This project is a web application for managing products and shopping carts, utilizing Node.js, Express, MongoDB with mongoose and mongoose-paginate-v2 for efficient database operations, Socket.IO for real-time communication, Handlebars for templating, passport for authentication, bcrypt for password encryption, JWT for secure token-based authentication and dotenv for environment variable management.
+It also generates a ticket with the purchased products and manages stock availability.

 ## Overview